Stock Split: Definition

 These points regarding stock splits and EPS are illustrated in the following note taken from an Atlantic Richfield annual report:

 Note 2: Common Stock

-On May 6, 1980, the shareholders approved a proposal that the common stock of Atlantic Richfield be split, on the basis of two shares for one, by an amendment to the Articles of Incorporation by which (a) Atlantic Richfield’s authorized common stock would be increased from 150,000,000 shares having a par value of $5.00 per share to 300,000,000 shares having a par value of $2.50 per share, and (b) each issued share of common stock having a par value of $5.00 per share outstanding would be reclassified as two shares of common stock having a par value of $2.50 per share.
-The amendment became effective on May 9, with distribution of shares on June 30, 1980.
+On 6 May 1980, the shareholders approved a proposal that the common stock of Atlantic Richfield be split, on the basis of two shares for one, by an amendment to the Articles of Incorporation by which (a) Atlantic Richfield’s authorized common stock would be increased from 150,000,000 shares having a par value of $5.00 per share to 300,000,000 shares having a par value of $2.50 per share, and (b) each issued share of common stock having a par value of $5.00 per share outstanding would be reclassified as two shares of common stock having a par value of $2.50 per share.
+The amendment became effective on 9 May, with distribution of shares on 30 June 1980.
 Aggregate and per share data included in Atlantic Richfield’s Consolidated Financial Statement and Notes to Consolidated Financial Statements have been restated for the stock split.

 To effect the split, the stockholders approved an increase in the authorized common stock from 10,000,000 to 25,000,000 shares.
-All references to per share data and stock option data have been adjusted to reflect this stock split.
+All references to per-share data and stock option data have been adjusted to reflect this stock split.